 Here's what to do if you haven’t been advised about who you’ll be meeting during your interview.

 It’s always a good idea to make an effort to learn who will be included in the interview process so you can anticipate the concerns of those interviewing you and prepare accordingly.

 Depending on the size of the company and the role, you might be meeting with a human resources (HR) representative, your prospective manager, and other employees of the organization.
 It could be a one-on-one interview, or you could be interviewing with a group or panel of interviewers.

 Employers will often have an HR recruiter conduct an initial interview to determine if a candidate is genuinely interested in the position and a good fit for the company.
 This makes sense, because if you're not a good fit, the organization won't want to waste the time of their employees—or your time.
 These screening interviews are often conducted by phone, video, or even email.

 How to Ask Who You'll Be Meeting With

 There are several ways you can try to figure out who you’ll be interviewing with.

 The first option is to ask the person who is scheduling the interview for the names, titles, and roles of any interviewers while you are making arrangements for the interview.

 Calling or emailing to confirm the interview gives you another opportunity to ask if you weren't informed when the interview was scheduled.

-You can also ask for an overview of the hiring process, so you get a sense of how many interviews the employer likes to conduct before making an offer and the rule of thumb with regards to what staff members generally attend interviews.
+You can also ask for an overview of the hiring process, so you get a sense of how many interviews the employer typically conducts before making an offer, and company policy regarding which staff members generally attend interviews.